iamkenos/ellie/docs/DETAILED_GUIDE.md

   - this step will look for an element with the xpath `//a[text()='Get Started']`

     ```gherkin
-    When I click the element "//a[text()='Get Started']"
+    When I click the "//a[text()='Get Started']" element
     ```

   - this step will look for a locator identified by the key `"Button: Get Started"` inside a meta file named `WebdriverIO`

     ```gherkin
-    When I click the element "WebdriverIO=>Button: Get Started"
+    When I click the "WebdriverIO" page's "Button: Get Started" element
     ```

-    - meta name and locator identifier should follow the convention `metaname=>locatorIdentifier`; the two are separater by a `=>`
     - meta name supplied in the steps is case-insensitive; this is being transformed to lowercase internally
-    - if a provided identifier follows the convention but fails to resolve properly, it will be treated as if it's a direct element locator

 ## How to run tests